dylanlikelihood/A-Real-Intro-To-Stats/Stat Guide.md

 While some students with a less enthusiastic relationship with traditional math may find Statistics initially appealing, a solid understanding of mathematical concepts remains crucial.
 Statistical methods rely heavily on mathematical principles, and overcoming any apprehension towards math will be beneficial in the long run.

-If you find yourself struggling with certain mathematical concepts relevant to statistics, there are many resources available to help.
-Tutoring services, online courses, and textbooks specifically geared towards statistical applications of math can be invaluable tools.

 Remember, a strong work ethic and a willingness to learn are just as important as your initial comfort level.
 Embrace the challenge, and you'll find the rewards of statistical analysis well worth the effort.

 ## Recommended Starting Path For The Casual Reader(High School Level Math.
 No Calculus Required):